ndodswor/Duda/README.md

     3. Re-name the page URLs for these pages (in manage pages, click the gear icon to the right of each page, then go to SEO & Settings and scroll down to 'page URL') to match their parent page's URL, but followed by an underscore and then the language suffix.
-For example: about becomes about_es, gallery becomes gallery_es, et cetera.
-For the home pages, the page URL should just be the suffix (so the home page for spanish would be _es, for french would be _fr, etc.) You can find a list of supported languages and their suffixes in the supported languages section above.
+For example: home becomes home_es, gallery becomes gallery_es, et cetera.)
+You can find a list of supported languages and their suffixes in the supported languages section above.
     4. Paste this script into the site's header (go to menu, then site settings, then header HTML)
     5. Add an HTML element in your site's header or footer and add the code: